llove28/pcs-project/content/interviews/workflow.md

 ---
 section_id: Interviews
 nav_order: 2
-title: Workflow
+title: Interview Workflow
 ---

 Review the following steps before conducting interviews for the PCS Oral History Project.

 ## Planning the Interview

-1. Contact the interviewee to establish interest in participating and inform them of the following:
+1. Contact the interviewee to establish their interest in participating and inform them of the following:
+- The goal of the project and what type of information we are hoping to collect from them
+- What to expect during the interview, i.e.
+    - We will be recording using a laptop and microphone
+    - We will have some scripted questions (general and specific), but will allow the conversation to flow from there
+    - We anticipate recording one hour of material
+- What will happen to their recorded interview, i.e.
+    - May be minimally edited
+    - Will be run through a transcription software
+    - Will be published to the collection website for the general public to hear
+    - May be potentially clipped for socials
+    - They will have an option to hear it before it’s published
-2. Arrange time and place
+3. Arrange time and place
-3. Review general questions - remove/edit that do not apply to this interviewee
+4. Review general questions - remove/edit that do not apply to this interviewee
-4. Draft additional interview questions specific to interviewee
+5. Draft additional interview questions specific to interviewee
+6. Review review recording best practices

 ## Set Up

 {% capture text %} What you'll need:
-- Interview Template with questions for this interviewee (digital or printed)
+- [Interview Template](https://docs.google.com/document/d/1ZaHKXGA-PITaux6zf6AhMuq96Kk5c2f9USl0m_ytWvs/edit?usp=sharing) with questions for this interviewee (digital or printed)
-- Interview Consent Form (if conducting Zoom interview, send to interviewee ahead of time for signature)
+- [Interview Consent Form](https://docs.google.com/document/d/11txiuFVDQl7qDhnTFlNRQRyx5pBIZJrwPOd9SJH2TVM/edit?usp=sharing) (if conducting Zoom interview, send to interviewee ahead of time for signature)
 - Mic(s) and cable(s)
 - Laptop with Audacity installed, charger
-- A labeled folder to save recordings
+- A dedicated folder/USB drive to save raw audio files
 - Optional: Something to take notes with{% endcapture %}
 {% include alert.html text=text color=secondary %}